Summer is Curry Season: Here's the Science to Prove It

 Kachumber salad — fresh cucumber, tomato, lime — resets the mouth between bites.
 A cold beer after the meal clears the residual capsaicin from the palate completely.

-Serve it the way it was meant to be served — with the raita, the fresh herbs, the cold beer alongside — and it is one of the best things you can eat in the middle of summer.
+What you serve alongside a curry can often be the star of the show - and one of the best things you can eat in the middle of summer.

 What summer curries look like

-The winter-curry association in Ireland was shaped by what arrived here first.
-Think of the korma that shaped the Irish idea of curry: cream-heavy, mild, built for a cold night.
-Its Irish iteration is itself a long way from the original.
-The Mughal dish it came from uses ground almonds and yoghurt, not double cream.
+The winter-curry association in Ireland was shaped by what arrived here first, richly spiced stews designed to warm you up.
+Think of the Anglo-Irish korma: cream-heavy and mild versus the Mughal dish it came from using ground almonds and yoghurt, not double cream.
 What arrived in Ireland was already an adaptation, made milder and richer for a market that was new to spice.
-That version stuck, and it brought the winter association with it.

 Two cold beer bottles with condensation beside a bowl of summer curry on a wooden counter — Summer Curries and Beer evening class at Dublin Cookery School